 The purpose of parental leave is to allow parents to spend time with their children.
-In return, extra vacation is granted for a certain period of time, so to speak.
+Extra leave is granted for a certain period of time, so to speak.
 However, it is possible to continue working during parental leave.
-This can be useful to prevent financial bottlenecks due to parental leave.
+This can be useful to prevent financial bottlenecks caused by parental leave.

 Requirements for part-time work during parental leave